ualberta-mueller-group/MCGS/docs/development-notes.md

 - All functions return a `bool`
     - When `true`, the operation was completed without wrapping
     - When `false`, the operation would have wrapped.
 No operands were changed
-        - Also returned on invalid arguments, i.e. negative bit shift amounts
+        - `false` is also returned on invalid arguments, i.e. negative bit shift amounts
 - Functions accept different types
     - `int` denotes any integral type
     - `num` denotes any integral or floating point type
-    - Assume both unsigned and signed types unless stated otherwise
+    - Both unsigned and signed types, unless stated otherwise

 These functions test whether an operation would wrap, without doing the operation:
 - `add_will_wrap(const num x, const num y)`